minjong-ha/minjong-ha.github.io/docs/_posts/2022-05-11-systemd-service.markdown

 "systemd" is a suite of basic building blocks for a Linux system[Wiki](https://www.freedesktop.org/wiki/Software/systemd/).
 It starts the services / daemons, keeps track of precesses with control groups, maintains mount/unmount points, and provide dependency-based service control logic.
-"systemd" involves the Linux system widely, but I focus the starting services and dependency-based service control logics in this post.
+"systemd" involves to the Linux system widely, but I focus on the launching services and dependency-based service control logics in this post.

 ## Backgrounds